 The PharmCAS application opens on July 18, 2018.
-The Early Decision deadline is September 4, 2018, and students must take the July 11 or 18, 2018 PCAT exam to be eligible to apply for early admission.
 The deadline to apply is December 3, 2018.
-If you have questions regarding the PharmCAS application, requirements or fees, visit PharmCAS.
+If you have questions regarding the PharmCAS application, requirements or fees, visit PharmCAS

-- Read all the information posted under Admission Requirements and Admission Steps.
+- Read all the information posted under Admission Requirements.

-These pages pertain strictly to the Internation Pharmacist Path.
+These pages pertain strictly to the International Pharmacist Path.